New announcement. Learn more

 • Load management – modifying standing, walking, or training routines

-• Referral – in rare severe cases, corticosteroid injection or surgical removal of the spur may be considered
+• Referral – in rare severe cases, corticosteroid injection or surgical removal of spur may be considered

 Symptoms